Tessa’s Recipe Rundown

 Shaping the Cookie Dough

-Once you shape the balls of dough (don’t worry – they’ll hold their shape) you need to flatten the balls with the palm of your hand, to encourage the cookies to spread evenly in the oven.
-Using a stainless steel spring-loaded cookie scoop will make this job go even faster!
+Once you shape the balls of dough (don’t worry – they’ll hold their shape), flatten the balls with the palm of your hand to encourage the cookies to spread evenly in the oven.
+Using a stainless steel spring-loaded cookie scoop will make portioning the dough easier and faster!

 Elevate Your Cookies with Flaky Salt on Top